Wedge80

 Extended BASIC

-To access the VDC chip's graphics capabilities, Wedge80 uses the same instruction set as BASIC V7, maintaining the original syntax and extending the range of supported parameters.
+To access the VDC chip's graphics capabilities, Wedge80 uses the same instruction set as BASIC 7.0, extending the number and range of supported parameters.
+Thus, Wedge80 can handle both VDC and VIC-II graphics, ensuring full compatibility with existing software.

 | GRAPHIC | Selects the current screen mode |